sachiniyer/annoying-ctf/README.md

 # Description
 This challenge has around 3 stages.
 It requires patience, waiting, and some guessing.
 Think outside the box/container.
 The line between when to brute force and when to create an elegant solution is blurry.

+Also, there are some keys, they don't do anything really expect in this ctf.